eukarya-inc/plateau-2023-uc01-satellite-analytics/README.md

 - Called in steps 0, 3, and 4.
 - Downloads and locally saves DEM tiles from the Geospatial Information Authority of Japan, integrates multiple types (e.g., DEM5A, DEM5B), calculates geoid height, and extracts and fills values for the specified area.
 (Includes 4 classes)

-### Analyze with GIAJ flood area GeoJSON file (sub branchs)
+### Analyze with GIAJ flood area GeoJSON file (sub sequence)
-with locally stored JSON file.
 #### s1-s3_GIAJ_FloodArea_Raster.ipynb
+- Works with locally stored JSON file.
-- Generates flood surface elevation raster data frim GIAJ GeoJson.
+- Generates flood surface elevation raster data from GIAJ GeoJson.
 - Substitutes the main steps 1 ~ 3.
 - After runnning this file, please continue at the main step 4.

 ### Analyze with ALOS-2 (sub branchs)
-(under review)
-with locally stored GeoTIFF files.

 #### s1_ALOS-2_EstimateSAR-FloodPrb.ipynb
+- This code is under review.
 - This is a prototype and not tested with practical flood data.
+- Works with locally stored GeoTIFF files.
-- generates flood probability raster data (logit) from **local** ALOS-2 SAR data (TIFF).
+- Generates flood probability raster data (logit) from **local** ALOS-2 SAR data (TIFF).
 - **Required Procedures**: Connection to Google Drive. **Upload local ALOS-2 SAR data into Google Drive** and specify location `tiff_path`.
 - **Required Files**: Model files
 - **Attention**: The area of interest must be included within the local SAR TIFF file since this file is a prototype.